Ata

 In the years that followed, various global car models like the “Kaiser Manhattan,” “Henry J,” and “Contessa” were assembled, until 1957, when a small workshop in Haifa producing three-wheelers changed its name to “Autocars” and began manufacturing Israel’s first fiberglass, wood, and metal car, known as “Sabra.”
 Most of the vehicles returned to the factory shortly after being driven, as they began to fall apart after only a few thousand kilometers.
 After improvements in production, the “Sussita” was launched, becoming a success.

-Going slightly back in time, in 1933, a cooperative was formed by uniting four public transportation groups operating in central Israel.
-The national poet Haim Nahman Bialik gave it the name “Egged,” and the cooperative began operating regular routes between Tel Aviv, Haifa, and Jerusalem, with stops in towns along the way, as well as services to neighboring countries.
+Going further back in time to 1933, a cooperative was formed by uniting four public transportation groups operating in central Israel.
+The national poet Haim Nahman Bialik named it “Egged,” and the cooperative began regular routes between Tel Aviv, Haifa, and Jerusalem, including stops in towns along the way and services to neighboring countries.

-Going slightly back in time, in 1933, a cooperative was formed by uniting four public transportation groups operating in central Israel.
-The national poet Haim Nahman Bialik gave it the name “Egged,” and the cooperative began operating regular routes between Tel Aviv, Haifa, and Jerusalem, with stops in towns along the way, as well as services to neighboring countries.
+Going further back in time to 1933, a cooperative was formed by uniting four public transportation groups operating in central Israel.
+The national poet Haim Nahman Bialik named it “Egged,” and the cooperative began regular routes between Tel Aviv, Haifa, and Jerusalem, including stops in towns along the way and services to neighboring countries.